How to Get and Keep a Good Man

 in "The Matrix" trilogy put it so eloquently: make up your own

 damn mind whether to accept what I'm about to tell you, or not.

 I will tell you why I cared

 enough to bother writing this article for you to read, when I could

 easily be doing something else.
-I currently work in a school
+Currently, I work for the Federal government.

 entire career.
 I see this ridiculous, stupid War Between the